hadidabomb2/PRJ_Aging_Brain/README.md

 ### For Windows
 * Install the latest version of Python 3 - below is a quick summary taken from the
   website: https://phoenixnap.com/kb/how-to-install-python-3-windows
-  * Download the appropriate latest installer from https://www.python.org/downloads/windows/
+  * Download the appropriate latest Windows installer from https://www.python.org/downloads/windows/
   * Run the executable installer \
-  Note: Make sure you select  Install launcher for all users and Add Python 3.7 to PATH checkboxes.
+  Note: Make sure you select  Install launcher for all users and Add Python 3.7+ to PATH checkboxes.
 The latter
     places the interpreter in the execution path.
-For all recent versions of Python, the recommended installation options include Pip and IDLE.
+For all recent versions of Python, the recommended installation options include Pip and IDLE so no need for specifying a custom installation in the setup application.

 * Now install the following modules using pip:
     * numpy